kavyasingh020805/FaceLock/README.md

-Here’s your modified README file with instructions for setting up the ESP32-based door lock system:
+Here’s your modified README file with instructions for setting up the

 ---